 - If you expect you'll be incontinent, wear a pad or a disposable undergarment.

-- Carry cleanup supplies and a change of clothing with you.
+- Carry supplies for cleaning up and a change of clothing with you.

 - Know where toilets are located before you need them so that you can get to them quickly.

 - Use pills to reduce the smell of stool and gas (fecal deodorants) available over-the-counter.

 Because fecal incontinence can be distressing, it's important to take steps to deal with it.
 Treatment can help improve your quality of life and raise your self-esteem.